The Editorial Process

 - The name, address, e-mail, and telephone number of the corresponding author, who is responsible for communicating with the other authors about revisions and final approval of the proofs.

 Blinded Article file: The main text of the article, beginning from Abstract with title till References (including Tables and figure legends) should be in this file.
 Manuscripts not in compliance with the Journal's blinding policy will be returned to the corresponding author.
 Use doc/docx files.
-Do not zip the files.
 Limit the file size to 4 MB.
 Do not incorporate figures in the file.
-The pages should be numbered consecutively, beginning with the abstract page with the title.
+The pages should be numbered consecutively.

 Figures: Images in JPG, JPEG, or PNG format are allowed by the system.
 Accepted file size for each is 10 MB at maximum.
 Do not zip the files.
 Legends for the figures should be included at the end of the article file.